michaelmangelsdorf/Sonne8/README.md

 It is actually a micro-controller, in that this board implements RAM and an IO interface.
 Then secondly, there is an IO expansion board, that fits on top of the CPU board via Arduino type stackable headers.

 What can it do?
-Well, the demo program computes 7 x 13 and shows the result on a 7-segment display (see the mul16 movie in the repo)...
-Behind the scenes, it reads the code for doing that by bit-banging an SPI interface connected to a serial EEPROM.
+Well, the demo program computes 7 x 13 and shows the result (5B in hexadecimal) on a 7-segment display (see the mul16 movie in the repo)...
+Behind the scenes, it reads the code for doing that by bit-banging the SPI interface of a serial EEPROM on the IO board.
 So it's a micro-controller alright.

 The two KiCad boards work fine!, I've had them manufactured by JLCPCB.
 The project files in the repo correspond to what I sent them.
 The screenshots (jpeg) of the boards show details.
 I've soldered sockets for all chips to be safe.
 The quartz oscillator I used is 8MHz, which corresponds to roughly 1 Million instructions per second.